Welcome to Part #2 in this Wise Women Living Series on becoming ladies who are Hospitable.

 Only the Lord knows what tomorrow will bring and so only He knows if we will have the opportunity to fellowship together again.
 Enjoy them while you can!

-Nothing is better for a man than that he should eat and drink, and that his should should enjoy good in his labor.
+Nothing is better for a man than that he should eat and drink, and that he should enjoy good in his labor.
 This also, I saw, was from the hand of God.Ecclesiastes 2:24 (NKJV)

 #10.
 Remember, as with Everything Else in Life, Hospitality is to be a Sweet Act of Worship to God.

-I appeal to you there. brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.Romans 12:1
+I appeal to you therefore brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.Romans 12:1

 All of our life, including welcoming others into our homes, is to be an offering lived for the One who brought us near and welcomed us in by giving His life as a sacrifice for our sins.
 By His mercies that are new every morning (Lam.
 3:23), this is possible.